rotundasoftware/cartero/README.md

 Called when a browserify / watchify instance is created.

 #### c.on( 'fileWritten', function( path, type, isBundle, watchModeUpdate ){} );
-Called when an asset or bundle has been written to disk. `watchModeUpdate` is true iff the write a result of a change in watch mode.
+Called when an asset or bundle has been written to disk. `watchModeUpdate` is true iff the write is a result of a change in watch mode.

 #### c.on( 'packageCreated', function( package, isMain ){} );
 Called when a new parcelify package is created.
 (Passed through from [parcelify](https://github.com/rotundasoftware/parcelify).)

 ## The output directory

-You generally don't need to know the anatomy of Cartero's output directory, since the Cartero hook serves as a wrapper for the information / assets in contains, but here is the lay of the land, for the curious.
+You generally don't need to know the anatomy of Cartero's output directory, since the Cartero hook serves as a wrapper for the information / assets in contains, but here is the lay of the land for the curious.
 Note the internals of the output directory are not part of the public API and may be subject to change.

 ```
 ├── static